Campus Loan Art Program

 Borrowing Artwork

-Please note: calendar appointments are available on a rotating monthly basis.
+Calendar appointments are available on a rotating monthly basis.
 Reservations go quickly so if there are no appointments available please check back.

-There is a $75 per-object annual fee that is charged to the departmental cost provided by the Borrower.
+There is a $100 per-object annual fee that is charged to the departmental cost provided by the Borrower.

+At the discretion of the MIT List, fees may be waived for artwork placed in sufficiently public spaces.
 Please make sure that the account is not a Government-sponsored research WBS element.
 As a Borrower, you will also be required to sign a loan agreement form.

 Where Can Artwork Go?

-To return an artwork or in the event of an emergency, please contact:
+To learn more about the Campus Lending Program, to return an artwork, or in the event of an emergency please contact:

 Collections & Lending Programs